cBioPortal/datahub/seedDB/gene_update_dec_16_2020.md

-1. New seed database gene info table is constructed based on Original Gene Tables are based on HGNC `Nov 2, 2020` Release. https://www.genenames.org/download/statistics-and-files/
+1. New seed database gene info table is constructed based on Original Gene Tables are based on HGNC `Nov 2, 2020` Release. (miRNA genes excluded) https://www.genenames.org/download/statistics-and-files/

 2. To reduce loss in data avaiability, we add some genes to the original HGNC table as [supplemental lists](#gene_supp)